YX-ZHANG-1/CausalMediationMicrobiome/README.md

 | Tuning method | AIC | AIC |
 | Parallel workers (`ncpus`) | 40 | 40 |

 These defaults are computationally intensive.
-For a short installation test, temporarily reduce `nrep`, `nbts`, `n_true` in the alternative script, and `ncpus`.
+For a short installation test, temporarily reduce `nrep`, `nbts`, and `ncpus`, as well as `n_true` in the alternative script.
 Do not set `ncpus` above the number of CPU cores allocated to the R job.

 ## Output